This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Oil Pulling Benefits

 I have always used shower gel, but recently, I switched back over to using soap, as it has no plastic packaging materials.
-As we are all becoming increasingly aware of the dangers of plastic not only for our environment, but also for our hormones too; (check out my Facebook group for a talk on this.)
+As we are all becoming increasingly aware of the dangers of plastic not only for our environment, but also for our hormones too.
 I have been trying to use products either in glass bottles, or products with no packaging like this soap.
 This orange oil soap contains no SLS, or parabens and is hand made in Spain.
 It contains olive oil and orange essential oil, which is known for it’s antiseptic, and calming properties, and great for relieving anxiety and nervousness.
 This orange soap smells incredible too, and is priced at £3.95, so a real bargain, as it lasts very well.

 For my face, I also alway use TriBalm (full review here.)
 This cleanser, exfoliator and moisturiser is all natural products and cruelty free, and does 3 jobs in one.
 I love the fact it is in stick form, as it’s very easy to use with no waste and it leaves my skin feeling clean and moisturised.
 It also has no fragrance which suits me well, as my skin is sensitive and prone to redness.